 As a parenting educator I am always monitoring and enquiring of parents what’s happening at the coalface of family life.

 Time and time again I am hearing, seeing and sensing incredible stress and angst particularly of our mums.
 This is not to say that our dads don’t also feel stressed and anxious, however the sense of increasing overwhelm seems to be much more prevalent among mother figures.
+Also there is some research that shows that women tend to ruminate more than men, and that can include an endless stream of thoughts about how to look after her children (as well as everything else on her plate).

 In looking at research especially around evolutionary biology there are some distinct, ancient biological and social drivers that can help explain why mama stress can become particularly challenging (… just a disclaimer here that while this may be true for a significant number of women, it is not all!)